hypergol/hypergol/docs/source/tutorial.rst

 .. code:: bash

-   $ python3 -m hypergol.cli.create_datamodel ExampleClass classId:int:id value:float name:str creation:datetime
+   $ python3 -m hypergol.cli.create_data_model ExampleClass classId:int:id value:float name:str creation:datetime

 This will create the following class (use the ``--dryrun`` switch to display the code instead of writing into ``data_models/example_class.py``